hyphacoop/handbook/Infrastructure/offboarding.md

 - Remove the email from the [emails document](email.md)

 ### Signal
-An admin user of the `hyphacoop (Emergency Channel)` room needs to remove the employee being offborded.
+An admin user of the `hyphacoop (Emergency Channel)` room needs to remove the employee being offboarded.
 - Open the Signal app and open the room
 - Open the room setting
 - Click on the user being removed